- Trying to be too nice when delivering feedback can confuse the receiver. A direct approach is best.

 - Because you feel a sense of responsibility

-If you find that you’re checking off any boxes in the first category (hey, we’re all human) you may want to defer feedback until a later time when you’re in a more effective mindset.
+If you find that you’re checking off any boxes in the first category (hey, we’re all human) you may want to defer feedback until a later time when you’re in a more positive mindset.

 Create a sense of psychological safety